How do you describe a human life?

 But then again, bodies, what is life without them?
 Sometimes, I wish for the thrill of unmarked bodies, bodies untouched by the expectations of society.
 Give me someone whose gender is an enigma, a mystery, a puzzle to be unraveled.
 But I, like other queer people, am two in one body, both male and female.
 [3] I adore a body that refuses to conform, that plays with the space between “man” and “woman,” between “masculine” and “feminine.”
 Bodies should be more than vessels—they should be expressions.
 It’s not normal, but it’s not weird anymore.
 [6]

 I desire a body that cannot be defined, that refuses to conform, just as I do.
 Something in between—where the idea of gender becomes a plaything, a game, and where desire itself becomes the space between bodies.
+Even a marmalade cat deserves a little bit of magic.

 Desires